-Oversimplified, SEO has always revolved around:
+Oversimplified, SEO101 has always revolved around:

 - Strategically focused, high-quality content

 - Technically sound rendering of content

 While content is clearly a primary focus of SEO, in this article, we’ll do a deeper dive into the links aspect of SEO, why they matter, different types of links, and how to audit and grow backlinks for your website to boost your authority and organic rankings.

 Links continue to be one of the most vital SEO signals in search engine algorithms.
 They allow Google, Bing, and other engines to understand:

 - How often do other websites refer to your content